 Is it Credible? – Do you trust the source of your data?
 It doesn’t matter if the data came from your staff, your business systems, or an external organization.
 Sources must be trusted for the resulting information to be trusted.

 Garbage In, Garbage Out

 Quality data is a critical element in finding the holy grail of Useful, Trustworthy Information.
 To get to quality, you need to make consistent, concerted efforts to clean the data that you have – and ensure that any new data coming in meets your quality standards.

 Next week, we’ll look at taking that business case and your new quality data out for a spin to create usable information.

-Anne Hale is the Director of Client Services at HL Group, Inc., a premier provider of mobile inventory management and warehouse solutions.
-She manages our client engagements, works with Wes Haubein on sales and marketing and is unusually preoccupied with good data.
+Anne Hale is the Director of Client Services at HL Group, Inc., a premier mobile inventory management and warehouse solutions provider.
+She manages our client engagements, works with Wes Haubein on sales and marketing, and is unusually preoccupied with good data.